AnotherKamila/kamila.is/learning/_posts/2018-11-14-how-routers-work.md

 At the end of this exposition, I will give you the complete source code to a functional router (written in P4 (the new & shiny software-defined networking thing)).
 My aim is that you will understand every line of that.

+I accompany my explanations below with some P4 code.
+I think it is useful to read it even if you've never seen P4, because it shows a bit more detail than the text and I believe that it is sufficiently pseudocode-ish.

 # 0. Some Terminology

 * Some stuff is done by _the control plane/in the slow path/on the CPU/by the controller_ or similar phrases.
 I will refer to all of this as "the control plane".